mui/base-ui/README.md

 Visit [https://mui.com/base-ui/](https://mui.com/base-ui/) to view the full documentation.

-**Note**: Base UI's API is currently being revised and we don't plan to add new features or components to the current implementation.
+**Note**: Base UI's API is currently being revised; there will be no new features or components added to the current implementation.
-More details about future plans for it can be found in [this blog post](https://mui.com/blog/base-ui-2024-plans/).
+Learn more about plans for Base UI in [this blog post](https://mui.com/blog/base-ui-2024-plans/).

 ## Sponsors